Howard Zahniser in Montana.

 Thanks to the passage of the Wilderness Act in 1964, the U.S. has permanently protected nearly 110 million acres of unique land from Florida to Alaska, including some of our most iconic landscapes.
 But that law, which allows the public to work with Congress to nominate places deserving an especially high level of protection, would not have been possible without a former Wilderness Society leader named Howard Zahniser.

-Described as “career bureaucrat,” the “bookish, polite” Zahniser was not an outsized, iconoclastic figure in the history of American conservation, like hirsute mystic John Muir or two-fisted crusader Theodore Roosevelt.
+Described as a “career bureaucrat,” the “bookish, polite” Zahniser was not an outsized, iconoclastic figure in the history of American conservation, like hirsute mystic John Muir or two-fisted crusader Theodore Roosevelt.
 But that professed ordinariness actually underscores the substance of his work in forming our modern idea of wilderness.
 He was just a dogged man who did the good, hard work of preserving our natural heritage for generations to come.

 The son of a Pennsylvania minister, Zahniser displayed a love of the outdoors from a young age, joining the Junior Audubon Club and spending countless hours exploring the Adirondacks throughout his life.
 After college, he worked for various journalistic outlets before taking a position with the Bureau of Biological Survey (later the U.S. Fish and Wildlife Service).

-In 1945, his writing experience and wilderness expertise established, Zahniser went to work for The Wilderness Society as executive secretary and editor of its former magazine, The Living Wilderness.
+In 1945, his writing experience and wilderness expertise established, Zahniser went to work for The Wilderness Society as executive secretary and editor of its magazine, The Living Wilderness.
 Over the course of nearly two decades, Zahniser would become a hard-working fixture of the nation’s preeminent public lands advocacy organization, and a major force for change.

 The spark for a bold new idea